Here's what happens now that Bill Cosby's jury is deadlocked

 - Mixed verdict, finding guilty on some but not guilty on others.

-The 12-person jury is made up of four white women, six white men, one black woman and one black man.
+The 12-person jury is made up of six white men, four white women, one black man and one black woman.
 They were bused in from Allegheny County near Pittsburgh and have been sequestered in a hotel for the trial.

 Mistrial could be declared